Peritoneal-venous shunt Coding Guide

 CPT code 78291 for nuclear medicine peritoneal-venous shuntogram.
 Diagnostic nuclear medicine imaging test is done to check the peritoneovenous shunt patency in patients with intractable ascites.
 In this exam, the ascites fluid are radiolabeled and followed by imaging with a camera that detects the gamma radiation from the radiotracer introduced into the patient.

-One Thought to “Peritoneal-venous shunt Coding Guide”
+1 thought on “Peritoneal-venous shunt Coding Guide”

 Leave a Reply